IODeep: an IOD for the introduction of deep learning in the DICOM standard: Introduction

-\begin{itemize} \item The complete information architecture of IODeep along with the DICOM compliant workflow for both ROI prediction and storage on the PACS server \item A novel algorithm based on the IODeep DICOM tags to select the correct DNN for the data under investigation in a transparent way for the physician. \item A purposely designed mini PACS viewer that implements all the client-server communication involved in using IODeep \end{itemize}
+\begin{itemize} \item The complete information architecture of IODeep along with the DICOM compliant workflow for both ROI prediction and storage on the PACS server. \item A novel algorithm based on the IODeep DICOM tags to select the correct DNN for the data under investigation in a transparent way for the physician. \item A purposely designed back-end independent JSON format to describe DNN architectures to be used as a possible DNN description inside IODeep. \item A purposely designed lightweight PACS viewer that implements all the client side communication involved in using IODeep, while no modification is required on the server side. \item A service based implementation of the entire ROI prediction scenario where both network selection and prediction run as external REST services that communicate with the PACS infrastructure \end{itemize}

 The rest of the paper is arranged as follows.
-Section \ref{back} reports some theoretical background about DL models for medical image analysis.
-The motivations of our work are outlined in Section \ref{motiv}, while the IODeep architecture is described in Section \ref{arch} along with the detailed ROI prediction workflow, and a comparison with the current abstract model devised by the DICOM community for AI integration.
-Final remarks and conclusions are reported in Section \ref{conc}.
+Section \ref{sec:back} reports some theoretical background about DL models for medical image analysis.
+The motivations of our work are outlined in Section \ref{sec:motiv}, while the IODeep architecture is described in Section \ref{sec:arch} along with the detailed ROI prediction workflow, and a comparison with the current abstract model devised by the DICOM community for AI integration.
+Final remarks and conclusions are reported in Section \ref{sec:conc}.